RiinaKw/discord_bot/README.md

 * ``@bot delete reminder [title]`` : Delete reminder which title matched

 ### Bot Command
 The following commands affect the overall behavior.
+The command must be mention for bot, and followed by string "bot".
 * ``@bot bot`` : Show all bot command.
 * ``@bot bot interval`` : Display automatic notification interval as minutes.
 * ``@bot bot interval (5|10|15|20|30|60)`` : Change the automatic notification intercal, specify the minutes.